 First, Who Can Join?

-The Independent Brewers Alliance is looking for independent craft brewers who are industry leaders and innovators – committed to ethical business behavior, value long-term relationships and willing to work collaboratively with their fellow brewers for the benefit of the group.
+The Independent Brewers Alliance is looking for U.S. and Canadian independent craft brewers who are industry leaders and innovators – committed to ethical business behavior, value long-term relationships and willing to work collaboratively with their fellow brewers for the benefit of the group.

 Brewers must also meet the BA’s definition of an independent craft brewer.
 This means Small – under 6 million barrels of annual production with production attributed to a brewer according to rules of alternating proprietorship.
 It means Independent – less than 25% of the craft brewery is owned or controlled by a beverage alcohol industry member that is not a craft brewer.
 And lastly is a Brewer – meaning has a TTB Brewer’s Notice and makes beer.